Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Transfer (ET)

 \subsection{\uppercase{Laser-based WET}}

 The most common implementations of laser-based WET are laser power beaming and distributed resonant beam charging.
-In the former case, as shown in Fig.~\ref{fig:laserWET}a, a laser diode at the transmitter steers an optical beam towards a PV cell at the receiver, thus using a similar working principle as in conventional solar power systems.
-Meanwhile, in the latter, the receiver bounces back a portion of the incident energy towards a gain medium at the transmitter, which amplifies the light and initiates a resonant beam \cite{8618313}, as illustrated in Fig.~\ref{fig:laserWET}b.
+In the former case, shown in Figure~\ref{fig:laserWET}a, a laser diode at the transmitter steers an optical beam towards a PV cell at the receiver (similar working principle as in conventional solar power systems).
+Meanwhile, in the latter, the receiver bounces back a portion of the incident energy towards a gain medium at the transmitter, which amplifies the light and initiates a resonant beam \cite{8618313}, as illustrated in Figure~\ref{fig:laserWET}b.

-Although the above two implementations are regarded as long-range WET technologies, laser power beaming provides superior coverage in the order of several kilometers \cite{8404085}.
-Some authors consider it as key for intra-satellite WET applications \cite{9945839}, charging UAVs \cite{9777271}, and energy transmission from solar-powered satellites to terrestrial stations \cite{henley2002wireless}.
+Although the above two implementations are regarded as long-RG WET technologies, laser power beaming provides superior coverage, in the order of several km \cite{8404085}, and may be key for intra-satellite WET applications \cite{9945839}, charging UAVs \cite{9777271}, and energy transmission from solar-powered satellites to terrestrial stations \cite{Jaffe.2022}.
 However, the performance of the laser power beaming heavily depends on the line-of-sight (LOS) and the atmospheric conditions.
 Besides, laser power beaming raises safety concerns due to the potential harm to the living species' tissue.
-That is why some researchers have proposed lowering the transmission frequency to provide a hazardous-free system at the cost of high maintenance cost and lower efficiency (and therefore trading efficiency for safety) \cite{8404085}, whereas others have proposed monitoring the periphery of the beam path for intruders \cite{5783662}.
+Notably, lowering the transmission frequency is appealing to provide a hazardous-free system, although incurring high maintenance cost and lower efficiency (and therefore trading efficiency for safety) \cite{8404085}.
+Alternatively, it is advisable to monitor the periphery of the beam path for detecting intruders \cite{Jaffe.2022}.